datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 **OUTPUT:** `dtype('int64')`

-The type `int64` tells us that python is storing each value within this column as a 64 bit integer.
+The type `int64` tells us that Python is storing each value within this column as a 64 bit integer.
 We can use the `dat.dtypes` command to view the data type for each column in a DataFrame (all at once).